pj3cta/Niko/README.md

-Niko.sln is for Visual Studio Community
+Niko.sln is for Visual Studio Community.

 Please go to Niko/Niko for my files.